brandonwhite38/terraformtest/README.md

 This Repo contains basic Terraform work.

-Creating EC2 Instance and Setting a Budget (basic) to become familiar with syntax.
+Creating S3 bucket with variables (basic) to become familiar with syntax.

-Also creating S3 bucket with variables, showing variable knowledge